xhwang2017/RDSim/examples/genotypes_simulation/README.md

 - `pathway_chrom_pos.txt`: Contains the chromosome and position information for the causative variants
 - `pathway_genes.csv`: Contains the simulated causative genes for each sample

-# Sept 6: Add causative variants into the simulated genotypes
+# Sept 6: Add Causative Variants into the Simulated Genotypes

 For case-based simulation
 ```bash